 (f) the requirement to first publish the information referred to in paragraph (e) is a requirement for an agency to publish the information as soon as practicable after the scheme commencement date but not later than 12 months after that commencement date.

+[Regulation 208 amended in Gazette 13 Dec 2013 p.
+6167.]

 209. Miscellaneous modifications

 The FOI Act applies —